davidesonno/sparse-neural-network-evaluation/README.md

 # Sparse Feed Forward Neural Network

-This project contains two bash scripts, `run-omp.sh` and `run-cuda.sh`, which can be used to execute OpenMP and CUDA implementations for the computation of the eural networks.
+This project contains two bash scripts, `run-omp.sh` and `run-cuda.sh`, which can be used to execute OpenMP and CUDA implementations for the computation of the neural networks.

 ## General informations